silverballs/WDI_Homework_Week2_Day1_Basic_HTML/assignment.md

 This will not be tied to any code, but it will be a similar representation of the output.

-* Have a front page the shelter (shelter.html)
+* Have a front page the HappiTails (index.html), with a title, and subltitle
-  * List two clients on the main page, with links to the clients (client1.html, client2.html)
+  * *List* two clients on the main page, with links to the clients (client1.html, client2.html)

   * The link to those clients should connect to a separate page with their name, age, gender, and the number of pets they have.